MVSS CONSTITUTION AND BYLAWS

 - Candidates for honorary membership shall be proposed in writing to the Council through the Secretary.
 Candidates approved by the Council will be elected honorary members in accord with the same procedure regarding active membership.

-- Members in good standing who subsequently take up practice in geographic areas other than the aforementioned states shall continue to be regarded as members of the Society.
+- Members in good standing who subsequently take up practice in geographic areas other than the aforementioned states shall continue to be regarded as members of the Society and will be required to pay dues.

 - In unique circumstances, non-physician scientists from the aforementioned geographic area may be eligible for active membership.